 |

-| Risk Contributions of Systematic Factors in Portfolio Credit Risk Models by Dan Rosen of the Fields Institute, and April 23, 2008 Abstract: Determining contributions to overall portfolio risk is an important topic in financial risk management.
-At the level of positions (instruments and subportfolios), this problem has been well studied, and a significant theory has been built, in particular around the calculation of marginal contributions.
-In this paper, we consider the problem of determining the contributions to portfolio risk of risk factors, rather than positions.
-This problem cannot be addressed through an immediate extension of the techniques employed for position contributions, since, in general, the portfolio loss is not a linear function of the risk factors.
-We circumvent this difficulty by employing the Hoe ding decomposition of the loss random variable into a sum of terms depending on the factors.
-This decomposition restores linearity, at the cost of including terms that arise from the joint effect of more than one factor.
-The resulting cross-factor terms provide useful information to risk managers, since the terms in the Hoe ding decomposition can be viewed as best quadratic hedges of the portfolio loss involving instruments of increasing complexity.
-We illustrate the technique on multi-factor models of portfolio credit risk, where systematic factors may represent different industries, geographical sectors, etc. Keywords: risk contributions, factor models, systematic risk, capital allocation.
-Books Referenced in this Paper: (what is this?)
-Download paper (349K PDF) 37 pages Related reading: A Comparative Empirical Study of Asset Correlations |
+| Risk Factor Contributions in Portfolio Credit Risk Models by Dan Rosen of the Fields Institute, and February 2010 Abstract: Determining contributions to overall portfolio risk is an important topic in risk management.
+For positions (instruments and sub-portfolios), this problem has been well studied, and a significant theory built, around the calculation of marginal contributions.
+We consider the problem of determining the contributions to portfolio risk of risk factors.
+This cannot be addressed through an immediate extension of techniques for position contributions, since the portfolio loss is a nonlinear function of the risk factors.
+We employ the Hoeffding decomposition of the portfolio loss into a sum of terms depending on the factors.
+This decomposition restores linearity, but includes terms arising from joint effects of groups of factors.
+These cross-factor terms provide information to risk managers, since they can be viewed as best hedges of the portfolio loss involving instruments of increasing complexity.
+We illustrate the technique on multifactor portfolio credit risk models, where systematic factors represent industries, geographical sectors, etc. Keywords: Risk contributions, Risk measures, Portfolio credit risk, Hoeffding decomposition.
+Published in: Journal of Banking & Finance, Vol. 34, No. 2, (February 2010), pp. 336-349.
+Previously titled: Risk Contributions of Systematic Factors in Portfolio Credit Risk Models Books Referenced in this paper: (what is this?)
+Download paper (439K PDF) 14 pages Related reading: Capital Allocation to Business Units and Sub-Portfolios: The Euler principle |